-The primary goal of this program is to prepare competent entry-level cardiovascular sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+The primary goal of this program is to prepare competent, entry-level cardiovascular sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

 Certification/Registry Exam Eligibility

-Effective July 26, 2016, all students enrolled in the Cardiovascular Technologist program, who complete 800 clinical hours in the Adult Echocardiography concentration, will be eligible to take the Non-Invasive/Echocardiography registry examination offered by Cardiovascular Credentialing International (CCI).
+All students enrolled in the Cardiovascular Technologist program, who complete 800 clinical hours in the Adult Echocardiography concentration, will be eligible to take the Non-Invasive/Echocardiography registry examination offered by Cardiovascular Credentialing International (CCI).